 They built their audiences by consistently creating content (some of it was good, some of it wasn’t as they’ll likely admit), and over time they’ve amassed more and more traffic and email subscribers to their website.
 Since they were one of the few people doing this for a longer amount of time, they soon established themselves as #1 experts in the industry.

-Of course they also had other means of building an audience that they used over time – Marie Forleo had her YouTube channel called Marie TV, Ramit Sethi wrote his book, appeared on TV and had a widely popular guest post published for Tim Ferriss, Neil Patel wrote his Ultimate Guides, and so on – but in the beginning, all they did was really just write content.
+Of course they also had other means of building an audience that they used over time – Marie Forleo had her YouTube channel called Marie TV and the targeted marketing done for it was one of the keys for her success.
+In case you also want to become popular on YT, then make sure to hire the right provider of youtube views for your videos to increase its popularity.
+Ramit Sethi wrote his book and gained audience, appeared on TV and had a widely popular guest post published for Tim Ferriss, Neil Patel wrote his Ultimate Guides, and so on – but in the beginning, all they did was really just write content.

 Over the next 5 years, these entrepreneurs realized it’s becoming harder and harder to build an online business (as more and more people were jumping on the blogging train), and they had to come up with new strategies to grow their audiences.
 At the same time, more people were starting to build their online businesses, and more and more experts started to make a name out of themselves.